francocurotto/YDDM-re/documentation/abilities_list.md

 ## TRADEHEARTS (AMOUNT, COSTCREST, COST)
 Removes AMOUNT number of hearts from self and opponent monster.
 If no opponent monster available, ability cannot be used.
 Cost: COST x COSTCREST

+## STEALMONSTER (COSTCREST, COST)
+Destroy monster.
+Select an opponent monster and gain control of the monster indefinitely.
+Move the controlled monster to the original position of monster.
+Cost: COST x COSTCREST

+## MINDCONTROL (COSTCREST, COST)
+Gain control of one opponent monster till the end of the turn.
+Cost: COST x COSTCREST